fyne-io/docs.fyne.io/started/testing.md

 }
 ```

-We can add an intial test that verifies the initial state, to do this
+We can add an initial test that verifies the initial state, to do this
 we test the `Text` field of the `Label` that is returned from `makeUI`
 and error the test if it is not correct.
 Add the following code to your test method: